Symptoms Of Anxiety In Children

 Takeaway

 Anxiety disorders can appear in children, too, though symptoms may sometimes look different than symptoms in adults.
-Learning to recognize signs of generalized anxiety disorder, separation anxiety disorder, and other diagnosable illnesses in your child can help you know when it may be time to seek professional support for them.
+Learning to recognize signs of generalized anxiety disorder, separation anxiety disorder, and other diagnosable illnesses in your child can help you know when it may be time to seek professional help for them.
 You might also consider therapy for yourself if you’re looking for extra support as you manage the stressors of parenting.

 Regulate anxiety in a compassionate environment